R5D4/dark_forest/README.md

 ## How to Play
 ### Map Commands
-  * 'look' - look around (hint: you get a better view from high up)
+  * 'look' - Look around.
+Lists items you can pick up and their item IDs.
-  * 'n', 'e', 's', 'w', etc. - to move out to another area in that direction
+  * 'n', 'e', 's', 'w', etc. - Move out to another area in that direction
-  * 'map' - draw the map
+  * 'map' - Draw the map
-  * 'attack' - to attack the enemy once you see it
+  * 'attack' - Attack the enemy once you see it
-  * 'time' - tell the time of day
+  * 'time' - Tell the time of day
   * 'wait' - Wait for 1 hour
-  * 'rest' - Rest for 3 hours
+  * 'rest' - Rest for 3 hours (heals some hp)
   * 'pray' - Pray to Elbereth (takes 1 hour - does nothing currently)
   * 'stats' - Print character stats
   * 'inventory' - Print inventory and item ID
   * 'equip' - Print equipped items
   * 'equip <item ID>' - Equip item specified by ID
   * 'unequip <slot>' - Unequip item from equipment slot
-  * 'examine <item ID>' - Examine the item specified by ID
+  * 'examine <item ID>' - Examine item in inventory (specify item ID)
+  * 'search' - Search the scene for loot (takes 1 hour)
+  * 'take <item ID>' - Take an item from the area (specify item ID)
   * 'help' - Show all available commands

 ### Combat Commands
   * Simplified verion of DnD 3.5e/Pathfinder
   * Attack options depends on the equipped weapon
-  * Default weapon (Hunting Knife) provides the 'pierce' attack
+  * e.g. Default weapon (Hunting Knife) provides the 'pierce' attack
   * Type 'pierce' once in combat to use it

 ### Gameplay tips
 * The boss is more likely to be found where there are signs of its activity
 * There's a chance that the boss will attack you when encountered
 * 'run' from combat and 'rest' if you are low on HP
-* certain commands requires time to pass, the boss might sneak up on you
+* Certain commands take time to perform, an enemy might sneak up on you
-* Game commands have shortened forms, use the 'help' command in-game to find out
+* Game commands have shortened forms, use the 'help' command in-game to see.
+* The boss will be 'bloodied' when its HP is less than 30%

 ## Unofficial Story
 Middle-Earth inspired.